RichardNeat/fun-review-day-pip/README.md

 ```

 ❗️ `Push your work to Github and submit it before moving on` ❗️
+❗️ `Commit and push your work to github then use /nchelp review to submit` ❗️

 ## Section 2 - OOP Banking App